vincentschen/curriculum-network/README.md

 js files are in the js directory

 Some js files are generated from [LiveScript](http://livescript.net) files (.ls extension).
-To compile automatically, please install it (npm install -g LiveScript) then run:

-    lsc -cw .
+The ./runserver command will automatically watch them and compile them to js files as they are changed.